 Neighborhood & Community Group Park Events

-If an event meets the criteria to occur under these orders or any future orders, organizers must submit a detailed plans that shows how they will meet PHMDC requirements for physical distancing and cleaning policies, and a plan for monitoring attendance at the event.
+If an event meets the criteria to occur under this order or any future orders, organizers must submit detailed plans that show how they will meet PHMDC requirements for physical distancing and cleaning policies, and a plan for monitoring attendance at the event.
 Please contact us at MadisonEvents@cityofmadison.com for additional information.